Auxiliary Water Sources

 Do I need any permits for this work?

-- Yes.
+- Yes, and multiple permits may be required.
 City ordinances require that any structure connected to the Fort Worth water system meet city plumbing standards.
-The Water Department cannot connect you to the Fort Worth system if you do not comply.
-Fort Worth has adopted the 2003 International Plumbing Code and the 2003 International Residential Code with local amendments.
+Fort Worth cannot connect you to the water system if you do not comply.
+Fort Worth has adopted the 2015 International Plumbing Code and the 2015 International Residential Code with local amendments.

 How much do the permits cost and how do I obtain them?

-Fort Worth does allow homeowners to do plumbing work on their own residences.
-You still need to obtain the permits, and you must present documentation showing that you own the home and it is your homestead.
-Permits can be obtained from Tarrant Appraisal District records.
-Additionally, the address on your driver’s license must match the address of the home for which you are obtaining the permit.
+Fort Worth allows homeowners to do plumbing work on their own residences, but the required permits still need to be obtained.
+The homeowner must present documentation showing that the home and is his or her homestead.
+Permits can be obtained based on data in the Tarrant Appraisal District records.
+Additionally, the address on the applicant’s driver’s license must match the address of the home for which the permit is being obtained.

 Who performs the inspections?

-- A residential inspector from the Fort Worth Development Department will inspect the expansion tank installation.
-A certified backflow inspector from the Water Department will inspect the RPZ installation.
-The RPZ requires an annual inspection by a registered backflow tester.
-This is not done by the city.
-It must be performed by someone on Fort Worth’s list of Registered Backflow Testers.
+- A residential inspector from the Fort Worth Development Services Department will inspect the thermal expansion tank installation.
+A certified backflow inspector from the Water Utility will inspect the RPZ installation and lawn sprinkler system, if necessary.
+The RPZ requires an annual inspection by a registered backflow tester on Fort Worth’s list of Registered Backflow Testers.
+The annual inspection is not performed by Fort Worth staff.

-Can I have my house connected to both the city water supply and a well?
+Can I have my house connected to both the city water supply and an auxiliary water supply?

 - No. Connections of a public water supply and a private water supply are prohibited by City of Fort Worth Plumbing Code.
-The connection of both a public water supply and a private water supply is considered a cross connection and is not allowed even with a backflow device.
+The connection of both a public water supply and an auxiliary supply is considered a cross connection and is not allowed even an RPZ backflow assembly in place.

 Backflow/Cross Connection Control Section